Collections And Charge-Off Accounts Guidelines On Home Mortgages

 - This is the reason why not all lenders have the same lending requirements on government and/or conventional loans

-- Just because a borrower is denied for an FHA Loan by one lender does not mean they cannot qualify
+- Just because a borrower is denied for an FHA Loan by one lender does not mean they cannot qualify at a different lender

 - The Department Of Veterans Affairs does not have any credit score requirements

 - However, most lenders require a minimum credit score such as 620 to 640 FICO

 - VA does not have any maximum debt to income ratio cap

 - However, most lenders will have a maximum of 41% to 50% debt to income ratio cap

 - Lenders can set their own lender overlays on just about anything and everything